-3.50.5.2.2 Preliminary Levelling
+3.50.5.2.2 Preliminary Leveling

-Areas that require preliminary levelling will be as shown on the plans or as identified in the field by the Consultant.
-Generally, areas that show depressions, rutting or other deformations to a depth of 15 mm or greater will be designated by the Consultant for preliminary levelling.
+Areas that require preliminary leveling will be as shown on the Drawings or as identified in the field by the Consultant.
+Generally, areas that show depressions, rutting or other deformations to a depth of 15 mm or greater will be designated by the Consultant for preliminary leveling.

-Pavement lifts that are specified, or shown on the plans, with designated lift thickness less than 20 mm shall be considered as preliminary levelling and shall be placed using a paver.
-Preliminary levelling not specified to be placed using a paver lift shall be spread using a motor grader or other methods approved by the Consultant.
+Pavement lifts that are specified, or shown on the Drawings, with designated lift thickness less than 20 mm shall be considered as preliminary leveling and shall be placed using a paver.
+Preliminary leveling not specified to be placed using a paver lift shall be spread using a motor grader or other methods approved by the Consultant.
 All of the following shall apply for acceptance:

-- (i) if the material type for preliminary levelling is not specified or shown on the plans it shall be the same designation and class as specified for the subsequent lift of asphalt concrete pavement; - (ii) regardless of how the asphalt mix is spread, a minimum of one pneumatic tired roller shall be used for compaction, and a minimum density of 91.0% of the Marshall density, as determined by the Consultant, is required; - (iii) preliminary levelling is intended to be a separate operation and shall not be done as part of the construction of the subsequent lift of asphalt concrete pavement.
+- (i) if the material type for preliminary leveling is not specified or shown on the Drawings it shall be the same Designation and Class as specified for the subsequent lift of asphalt concrete pavement; - (ii) regardless of how the asphalt mix is spread, a minimum of one pneumatic tired roller shall be used for compaction, and a minimum density of 91.0% of the Marshall density, as determined by the Consultant, is required; - (iii) preliminary leveling is intended to be a separate operation and shall not be done as part of the construction of the subsequent lift of asphalt concrete pavement.

-For the purposes of determining the unit price adjustments listed in Table 3.50 A and lump sum sublot assessments listed in Table 3.50 C, preliminary levelling is not considered to be a lift.
+For the purposes of determining the unit price adjustments listed in Table 3.50 A and lump sum Sublot assessments listed in Table 3.50 C, preliminary leveling is not considered to be a lift.